CDProjects/Old-Town-Shamrocks/README.md

 Goal:
 - Working navigation links and animations
 - Viewable on all devices
-- Published for use by the Rugby Club for a small fee
+- Published for use by the Rugby Club to showcase to potential employers
+-